What is Melanoma?

 - Pyrogenic Granuloma, Dermatofibroma and Seborrheic Keratosis may be mistaken for melanoma.

-What is the treatment for early stage melanoma?
+What is the treatment for early stage skin cancer?

 - Surgical excision is the best treatment for early stage melanoma.
 Various other procedures, such as cryotherapy, PTD therapy, and laser therapy, may be used in early-stage melanoma treatment.